Fort Missoula Internment Camp

 Fort Missoula Internment Camp was an internment camp operated by the United States Department of Justice during World War II.
 Japanese Americans and Italian Americans were imprisoned here during this war.

 History

 Fort Missoula was established near Missoula, Montana as a permanent military post in 1877 in response to citizen concerns of conflict with local Native American tribes.

 In 1941 Fort Missoula was turned over to the "Department of Immigration and Naturalization" for use as an Alien Detention Center for non-military Italian men.
+The fort held barracks for 1,000 men, officers' quarters, commissary, mess hall, laundry, guardhouse, and a recreation hall designed by Robert Reamer that held a basketball court, bowling alleys, dance hall, cocktail lounge, and restaurant.

 Nearly 1100 Italian citizens were interned at Fort Missoula, including merchant seamen and World's Fair workers who were in the U.S. and could not be returned to Italy, as well as the crew of an Italian luxury liner seized in the Panama Canal.
 In addition, more than 1,000 Japanese men and 23 German resident aliens were interned before being transferred to other facilities.